geoelectric/ui_auto_best_practice/uiabp.md

         …verify page…
         vwizard.next()

-What’s changed is that based on what I know now of the back end's API status, as assigned to `has_a_sim`, I know whether to expect `OPTIONAL_PAGE`.
+What’s changed is that based on what I know now of the back end's API status, as assigned to the much more meaningful name `has_a_sim`, I know whether to expect `OPTIONAL_PAGE`.
 I can verify based on that condition, that the system acted in a way that was self-consistent.

 So now you’re testing a  different rule: